s9e/TextFormatter/docs/Internals/Storage_format.md

 Storage format
 ==============

 s9e\TextFormatter parses the original text and produces an XML representation of the text and its markup.
 That XML document is what should be stored in the database.
-The original text can be retrieved from the XML using the `Unparser` class, or be rendered as (X)HTML using a renderer.
+The original text can be extracted from the XML using the `Unparser` class, or be transformed into HTML using a renderer.

-The XML representation of a text should *not* be altered unless you *really* know what you're doing.
-If you want to alter a text, it's better to do it **before parsing** or **after rendering**.
+The XML representation of a text should *not* be manually altered unless you *really* know what you're doing.
+If you want to manually alter a text, it's better to do it **before parsing** or **after rendering**.
+Tools found in the `s9e\TextFormatter\Utils` class and namespace are safe to use at any time.

 ### Plain text

+Input that contains no valid markup is considered plain text.
+The root node of the XML representation will be `t` and the rest of the document will only contain `br` and `p` tags.
+As of version 2.x of the library, the XML representation is guaranteed to start with `<t>`.

 In the following example, we use the Forum bundle to parse a plain text and see what the XML representation looks like.
 Nothing special here.